12 weeks pregnant: Pregnancy Symptoms & Baby Development

 First scan

-If you haven’t already, it’s time to book an appointment for your 12 week scan.
+If you haven’t already, you’ll soon be invited to attend your first scan.

 bladder-icon1